 As a Christian my faith is in the ever-present God who lives as Jesus is said to have lived—meeting our conflicts and rejection with an embrace that even death cannot dispel.
 Why I would believe in such a God I've addressed elsewhere, to my satisfaction if not to everybody's.
 I keep finding such a God to be inescapably present in ways that provoke immeasurable wonder and joy, and that suffices.

+Faith is awakening to what I take to be happening now.
+It’s not the same as opinions about what happened centuries ago.
 Still, I do have opinions about Jesus as a past figure for historians to investigate, and they matter:

 a) I think he was a real person who provoked all sorts of creatively shaped stories about him.